solid/process/README.md

 A list of Solid Panels is maintained at [panels.md](panels.md).
 This listing helps people find panels they may want to participate in, and helps editors find panels to consult as part of the editorial process.

-Panels can ask for a Solid GitHub repository specifically for the Panel to which all members of the Panel will get 'maintain' permission level.
+Panels may request to have a repository created within the [Solid Github Organization](https://github.com/solid) specifically for use by that panel and its members.
+Panel repository names must use a "-panel" suffix.
+For example, a security panel repository would be named "security-panel".
+All panel members will receive a [_Maintain Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the panel repository.
+Panel repositories that are inactive for more than six months may be archived by Solid Administrators.

 ## Stakeholders